-If necessary, go over content again to ensure every child is ready.
-Once students are working independently or in groups, actively participate by wandering the classroom and checking on their progress, questioning individual students, and giving feedback to each student individually so they are aware of their own progress and understanding.
+If necessary, go over the content again to ensure every child is ready.
+If students are working independently or in groups, actively participate by wandering the classroom and checking on their progress, questioning individual students, and giving feedback to each student so they are aware of their own progress and understanding.

 Remember What It’s All About

-Remember!
-Teaching is all about making meaningful learning experiences with your class.
-The beauty of teaching is that you never know what you’re going to get out of your day – that’s what makes it so worthwhile!
+Remember, teaching is all about making meaningful learning experiences with your class.
 Embrace the chance to show off your skills, and learn from the experience.
 After all, isn’t that what teaching is all about?

 Explore our favorite teacher-made teacher tools to help you prep for your observation!